 Slope drainage in Puget Sound has been historically modified by the construction of retaining walls and bulkheads near shorelines.
 Wall designs should have adequate drainage to keep water pressures from developing behind walls.
 Presently many bulkheads and wall systems around Puget Sound are in varying conditions of failure and consequently are not performing as designed.
 Should you suspect that drainage at your slope toe accumulates behind structures, you should seek technical assistance to assess your site conditions before performing improvements in this high risk area.

 There are twelve drainage systems detailed on this website.
-You can use the links below to choose one to read about, or simply browse through using the links at the bottom of the page.
+You can use the links below to choose one to read about.

 Privacy Notice | Site Info | Accessibility | Contact the web team |